 Portfolio Artifact 4 (annotations of writing samples and/or publication designs) is assessed within the student's area of concentration.
-In two concentrations, students are performing at the GREEN level: Journalism students rating is 2.88 on annotated samples; Professional Writing students rating is 2.88 on annotated samples.
-Creative Writing students rating is 2.07 which is in the ADEQUATE level.
+In 2008, students performed at a level of excellence (GREEN) in all three concentrations: Journalism students rating is 3.0 on annotated samples; Professional Writing students rating is 2.75 on annotated samples.
+Creative Writing students rating is 3.0.
+This is a improvement over 2007 ratings, especially for the creative writing students.